-Below are several best practices that can be used to more effectively deliver your company’s investment proposition to key stakeholders
+Below are six best practices that can be used to more effectively deliver your company’s investment proposition to key stakeholders:

 1. Make a Strong First Impression with Your Website